alexanne518/Python-final-project-2024/proposal.md

-project title: Grow your Mind
+project title: Task Tracker App

 project description:

-An assigmnet tracker webapp, where you can keep trake of all your assigment and tasks to-do, with another feature that u can turn on when studying to keep track of how long you foucus for.
-To help modivate students to study and do assigment another feature that helps modivate you is the insentive to grow a plant.
-The user will be able to chose a little plant when first logingin and the fruther they progress in thier studies and assigment the plant will grow.
+An task tracker webapp, where you can keep trake of all your atasks to-do, somewhere to keep all your tasks to help keep organiazed. with a log in that only shows the tasks you put in.

 Main Idea:
-A fun take on a usual app to make studying more fun.
+Cute inviroment to keep trak of all tasks.

 Technologies:
-Flask, sql database, not sure of other technologies to use.
+Flask, sql database.

 Project Timeline:
 - Week 4: Project initialization and setup